mr-kuldeep-saxena/distributed-map/README.md

 # distributed-map
-Java Distributed Map with Redis as shared stored
+Java Distributed Map with Redis as shared storage.
+Refer to javadoc and How it works word document for further details